microsoft/FluidFramework/components/experimental/tiny-react-example/README.md

-# @fluid-example/tiny-react
+# @fluid-example/tiny-react-example

-This is an
+This is an example that uses `@fluidframework/tiny-react`.
+It has three React functions that use the `useFluidState` and `useFluidReducer` hooks to modify Fluid state.

 ## Getting Started